ayushilal20/OutbreakInvestigator-QC_Assembly/README.md

 sh velvet.sh
 ```

-3. Assembly with abyss and filter with seqkit
+3. Assembly with abyss and filter with seqkit.

  Reads are assumed to be in ``trimmed_phix_unmatched`` folder aftr QC.
  Assembled and filtered contigs will be placed in ``filteredab``.